HPE/terraform-provider-hpegl/examples/data-sources/hpegl_metal_available_resources/README.md

   - `description` - (Optional) Some descriptive text that helps describe the volume and purpose.
   - `size` - The size of the volume (GiB).
   - `flavor` - The flavor of volume.
+  - `storage_pool` - The name of the storage pool.
+  - `storage_pool_id` - Unique ID of the storage pool.
+  - `volume_collection_id` - Unique ID of the volume collection.
 - `volume_flavors` - List of availale volume flavors.
   - `name` - The name of the volume flavor, e.g. "Default".
   - `description` - (Optional) Some descriptive text that helps describe the volume flavor.
+- `storage_pools` - List of storage pools.
+  - `name` - The name of the storage pool.
+  - `location` - The location of the storage pool in country:region:data_center format.
+  - `location_id` - Unique ID of the location.
+  - `capacity` - The available capacity of the pool (GiB).
+- `volume_collections` - List of volume collections.
+  - `name` - The name of the volume collection.
+  - `location_id` - Unique ID of the location.
+  - `description` - The description text that helps describe the volume collection.